The world finds Nitze Scholars in a wide range of walks of life. Cookie cutters have their place...in the kitchen.

 Fall or spring semester Nitze Scholars take a seminar about leadership in an international context, which culminates with a one-to-two week study tour, paid for by the NSP (except for some meal costs).
 Students will use the insights and skills they acquired in the Leadership Seminar to study political, social, or environmental issues in a particular region of the world.
 The professor who teaches the seminar will focus on the relationship between that region and the US, invite comparisons, and encourage students to discuss local issues from a global perspective.

 After the second year in the NSP, as students are focusing on advanced courses in their majors and many of them studying abroad for a semester (St. Mary's has a variety of programs abroad, for students with different tastes and majors), the Nitze Scholars still participate in a number of special activities on and off campus.
 On-campus opportunities include special meals with visiting speakers, as well as events of a more social nature.
 (An example of this latter type is the annual Bonfire of the Inanities, held each fall, in which each Nitze Scholar brings to a bonfire some item or image of an item which that student finds to be inane, describes to others what he or she finds to be inane about it, and then burns it.)
-Off-campus outings include trips to D.C. and Baltimore to see plays, concerts, and museums.
-Whenever the Cirque du Soleil is in the area, Nitze Scholars are to be found under the tent.
+Off-campus outings include trips to D.C. and Baltimore to see plays and visit museums.

 In addition to participating in the two seminars and the tutorial, students develop a portfolio in which the student reflects on his or her education, on his or her philosophy of leadership and service, and on how that philosophy is exemplified (or not) by the student's leadership and service activities.